Election campaign day eight: Rayner backs Abbott to run for Labour

 Dispute over the veteran left winger continues to overshadow Labour’s campaigning.

-Deputy leader Anglea Rayner has backed Diane Abbott to stand as a Labour candidate on July 4 as Sir Keir Starmer denied he was carrying out a “cull” of left wingers.
+Deputy leader Angela Rayner has backed Diane Abbott to stand as a Labour candidate on July 4 as Sir Keir Starmer denied he was carrying out a “cull” of left wingers.

 Here are the key moments from day eight of the campaign: